 2. Non-small cell lung cancer.
 This is the most common type of lung cancer (80%).

 It is further categorised into three subtypes:

-Squamous cell carcinoma (or epidermoid carcinoma).
-The most frequently occurring subtype of lung cancer, along with adenocarcinoma.
+Squamous cell (epidermoid) carcinoma.
+After adenocarcinoma, this is the next most common subtype of lung cancer, although its incidence has decreased in developed countries.
 It tends to grow in a central location and occurs exclusively in smokers.

 Large cell carcinoma.
-Is a less common subtype characterised by the large size of the cells involved.
-It tends to be the most aggressive of all lung cancers.
+This is a less common subtype characterised by the large size of the cells involved.
+It tends to be more aggressive than other types.

 Lung Cancer explained in first person